How React Works Under the Hood?

 React and Vue are two widely used JavaScript technologies that developers often turn to when building web applications with dynamic user interfaces.
 Each of these frameworks has its strengths and weaknesses, making the decision between them quite challenging.
 Before making up your mind, it is best to understand the difference between React and Vue.

-React monitoring and debugging
+How React works - monitoring and debugging

 As we speak about React, it’s important to understand that work doesn’t stop at development.
 Monitoring and debugging errors are other important elements to maintaining a high-quality React application.
 React debugger helps you maintain the functionality of your React app and optimize its performance.
 This is a crucial aspect of understanding how React works in practical scenarios.